Science, technology, and innovation (STI) for ecosystem performance

 • a synthetic report highlighting: the most promising STI directions, considering their potential to contribute to the capability of planetary ecosystems to flourish from now to 2050; and the potential significant harms that STI could inflict on the capability of planetary ecosystems to flourish from now to 2050.
 The synthetic report is available here.

-• elaborated the case study “Data as representation, which proposes three scenarios on the way data is understood and used in relation to the human and natural ecosystems by 2050.
+• Elaborated the case study “Data as representation, which proposes three scenarios on the way data is understood and used in relation to the human and natural ecosystems by 2050.
 The final aim is to suggest the implications for the way R&I is organized and its challenges in each scenario.
 The case study is available here.

-• elaborated the case study “Soil to Soul, which proposes three scenarios exploring human-soils relations.
+• Elaborated the case study “Soil to Soul, which proposes three scenarios exploring human-soils relations.
 As sense-making devices, these scenarios discuss how different ontologies of soils shape different actions, be them soil management practices in agriculture contexts or Research and Innovation (R&I) practices.
 The case study is available here.

 Conference on the Future of Europe